of human rights

+Chevron’s human rights policy is consistent with international standards, and is informed by the United Nations Guiding Principles on Business and Human Rights.
 Although governments have the primary duty to protect and ensure fulfillment of human rights, Chevron believes that we have a responsibility to respect human rights and that we can play a positive role in the communities where we operate.
-As stated in The Chevron Way: “We respect the law, support universal human rights, protect the environment and benefit the communities where we work.”
+As stated in The Chevron Way: “We conduct our business in a socially and environmentally responsible manner, respecting the law and universal human rights to benefit the communities where we work.”
 Chevron’s Human Rights Policy focuses on treating our employees in a manner consistent with The Chevron Way, conducting security operations in a responsible manner, evaluating how our operations may impact communities and engaging with suppliers on issues related to human rights.
-The policy is governed by an executive leadership body and involves oversight by our Board of Directors.
+The policy is governed by Chevron's Global Issues Committee, – a subcommittee of Chevron's executive committee, and involves oversight by our Board of Directors.

-As a founding member of the Voluntary Principles on Security and Human Rights, which launched in 2000, Chevron has long demonstrated its commitment to security and human rights issues.
-The Voluntary Principles on Security and Human Rights is a multistakeholder initiative with government, civil society and company participants.
-It promotes implementation of a set of principles that guide oil, gas and mining companies on how to provide security for their operations in a manner that respects human rights.
+As a founding member of the Voluntary Principles on Security and Human Rights Initiative (VPI), which launched in 2000, Chevron has long demonstrated dedication to responsible security.
+The VPI is a multistakeholder initiative where government, civil society and company participants work together to promote implementation of a set of principles that guide oil, gas and mining companies on how to provide security for their operations in a manner that respects human rights.
 These principles are embedded throughout Chevron’s global operations.
-Our Operational Excellence Management System provides a comprehensive framework to identify and mitigate security risk and helps align security operations with our Human Rights Policy.
+Our Operational Excellence Management System provides a comprehensive framework to identify and mitigate security risk and aligns security operations with our Human Rights Policy.

 Community of practice

-Chevron also benefits from an internal “community of practice” network of experienced social performance practitioners.
+Chevron benefits from an internal “community of practice” network of experienced social performance practitioners.
 For example, Chevron convenes workshops for company practitioners who are involved in managing land issues related to resettlement.
 In the workshops, Chevron practitioners discuss how the company's expectations on human rights extend to resettlement issues, discuss relevant international standards and share lessons learned from their practical experiences.

 external leadership in human rights